Mark Scheifele: Professional

 Prior to the 2015–16 season, Scheifele was placed on the second-line centre role with Nikolaj Ehlers and Mathieu Perreault and remained there for most of the season.
 By November, he recorded four goals and four assists and won 44 per cent of his face offs.
 Despite suffering a head injury in December, he surpassed the 20-goal mark for the first time in his professional career.
 After Bryan Little fractured a vertebra, Scheifele was promoted to the Jets' top line where he recorded eight goals and 13 points in nine games.
 During the second half of the season, he scored his first NHL hat-trick in a contest against the Montreal Canadiens on March 5, 2016, thus ending the teams' three-game losing streak.
-Scheifele finished the regular season with a career high 61 points in 71 games as the Jets qualified for the 2016 Stanley Cup playoffs.
-After the team was eliminated, Scheifele signed an eight-year, $49 million contract to remain with the Winnipeg Jets.
+Scheifele finished the regular season with a career high 61 points in 71 games although the Jets failed to make the postseason.
+After the season, Scheifele signed an eight-year, $49 million contract to remain with the Winnipeg Jets.
 One of his reasons for staying was that Dustin Byfuglien also remained on the team.

-Following the signing of his contract, Scheifele was named an assistant captain for the 2016–17 season alongside Byfuglien and captain Blake Wheeler.
+Following the signing of his contract, Scheifele was named an alternate captain for the 2016–17 season alongside Byfuglien and captain Blake Wheeler.
 Jets head coach Paul Maurice praised his leadership ability, saying "Mark Scheifele is going to be the captain of this hockey team at some point in his career for sure."
 At the time, the current captain Blake Wheeler had two years left in his contract.
 Scheifele led the Jets in scoring and finished seventh in the league with 82 points in 79 games.
 Following his break-out season, Scheifele acknowledged there was increased pressure on the team to qualify for the Stanley Cup playoffs after missing it the past two years.
 With high expectations coming into the 2017–18 season, Scheifele recorded 60 points in 60 games despite missing 22 due to injuries.
 During the 2018 Stanley Cup playoffs, Scheifele set a new NHL record for most road goals in a postseason.
 By the time he played Game 3 of the Western Conference Final against the Vegas Golden Knights, he had recorded 14 goals in total, 11 of which were on the road.
 The previous record was held by Joe Mullen and Sidney Crosby, who scored 10 times on the road during Stanley Cup runs for the Calgary Flames and Pittsburgh Penguins, respectively.
 Scheifele also tied Washington Capitals captain Alexander Ovechkin for the NHL lead in road playoff goals during the past two postseasons.